 Qtum is a hard fork of the Bitcoin codebase, meaning many of Bitcoin's core principles continue through the Qtum network.
-The central aspect of Bitcoin that Qtum adopted was its ability to deal with unspent tokens.
-Qtum adds unspent tokens from various transactions in a user wallet and then chooses a subsequent node to validate it based on each node's quantity of coins.
-This allows for much greater security within the network and makes it easier for users to mine new tokens.
+The central aspect of Bitcoin that Qtum adopted was its ability to deal with unspent coins.
+Qtum adds unspent coins from various transactions in a user wallet and then chooses a subsequent node to validate it based on each node's quantity of coins.
+This allows for much greater security within the network and makes it easier for users to mine new coins.

 Although Bitcoin has demonstrated itself to be much more secure than almost any other distributed ledger network, it still has significant drawbacks that developers can improve upon to add value to the user experience.
 Bitcoin relies on a Proof of Work (PoW) algorithm, requiring highly technical computing equipment and large amounts of resources in the form of electricity to take part in the validation process.
 This largely excludes many users who want to participate but do not have the money or expertise.
 Qtum introduces a PoS mining algorithm to simplify the process and make it more convenient for all.

-The QTUM token is the native utility token of the QTUM blockchain, acting as the 'gas' of the network that allows users to execute transactions.
+The QTUM coin is the native utility coin of the QTUM blockchain, acting as the 'gas' of the network that allows users to execute transactions.
 Like many altcoins, the QTUM price peaked in early 2018, but it has fared relatively well since then due to its tangible value proposition.
-Currently, QTUM sits at one of the top 100 cryptocurrencies by total market capitalization, eclipsing a $1 billion valuation as of April 2021.

 Although Qtum may not be as popular as other competing smart contract platforms, it hosts an extensive variety of decentralized applications.
 It is also constantly working on new ways to incentivize developers to build on the Qtum platform.
-Qtum supports a wide range of dApps, including Qbao, a decentralized social media platform, Vevue, a decentralized copyright tracking platform and video exchange, Bodhi, a decentralized prediction market, Beechat, an encrypted instant messaging system, and much more.
-The most popular application that utilizes Qtum's blockchain is Pundi X, a cryptocurrency with a point-of-sale solution that currently has a $1.7 billion market cap.
+Qtum supports a wide range of dApps such as 1) Vevue — a decentralized copyright tracking platform and video exchange 2) Bodhi — a decentralized prediction market 3) Beechat — an encrypted instant messaging system, and much more.
+The most popular application that utilizes Qtum's blockchain is Pundi X, a cryptocurrency with a point-of-sale solution.

 Although QTUM is readily available on centralized exchanges, the same cannot be said about DEXs.
 As a network that primarily focused on providing maximum value and security in a decentralized manner, Qtum introduced its own native decentralized exchange, QiSwap.
-However, the problem with QiSwap is that it is only available with QRC20 tokens (Qtum's equivalent of ERC20 or BEP20 tokens).
+However, QiSwap currently only works with QRC20 tokens (Qtum's equivalent of ERC20 or BEP20 tokens).